 Good Example: Exercising on the weekends is one of the most important acts of self-love that I can do.
 I feel empowered, energized, confident and accomplished when I workout.

 02 - EASE INTO IT

 One of the biggest challenges for starting a fitness routine is all of the pressure we put on ourselves to perform at our best.
 It's great to challenge yourself, but I find that most people psych themselves out from even stepping foot in the gym because they feel like they aren't capable of doing a perfect workout and so it's not worth even going.
 The reality is that most people aren't good at things they don't do regularly.
-If you haven't worked out in a while, you can reasonable expect that you won't be great at it.
+If you haven't worked out in a while, you can reasonably expect that you won't be great at it.
 Guess what, that's OK!
 Moving your body in any way, whether it's walking or doing a full blown cross fit workout has a positive impact on almost every system in our body.
 Have an open mind, start with something small, and work your way up to where you want to be one day at a time!
 Instead of committing to daily 60 minute treadmill runs at 6:00 am, try setting yourself up for success by making more realistic goals that are in line with where you are at right now.
 This helps avoid failures and boosts confidence to keep going.

 03 - DO SOMETHING YOU ENJOY